curesium/tantalum/README.md

 ### Errors
 In case you run into a error, it *should* display an error.
 You can check the errors on the error wiki page.
 You can find that [here](https://github.com/curesium/tantalum/wiki/Errors 'Error help page').

+## Releases
+The releases are located in a different repository, you can find that [here](https://github.com/curesium/releases 'Release page').

 ## Credits
 ### Math
 The math is done by the following people: